 Cocaine use not only poses significant effects on overall health but can also have detrimental effects on oral health.
 One specific oral health concern associated with cocaine abuse is the condition known as coke jaw, which refers to the damage and deterioration of the jawbone caused by prolonged cocaine abuse.

-Because cocaine use is a stimulant drug, it causes many of the body’s processes to speed up.
+Cocaine is used as a stimulant drug and it causes many of the body’s processes to speed up.
 This increase of activity in the central nervous system can result in varying side effects, with one being uncontrollable jaw movements.
 This movement is where the term ‘coke jaw’ comes from.
-Cocaine also constricts the blood vessels, reducing blood flow to the jaw, resulting in tissue damage and bone deterioration.

 Side Effects of Coke Jaw

 There are many side effects of coke jaw, many of which are long-term effects that impact everyday life.
-Some of the long-term effects of coke jaw include:
+Some of the long-term effects may include:

-• Temporomandibular Disorders (TMD): TMD refers to a group of health conditions that affect the temporomandibular joint and jaw muscles.
+- Temporomandibular Disorders (TMD): A group of conditions impacting the joint and muscles responsible for jaw movement.
 Because this can impact jaw movement and affect how we speak, eat, and face movements, preventing these disorders will improve quality of life.
 Cocaine causes irritation or inflammation in this joint, resulting in difficulty eating, jaw pain, muscle stiffness, and locking of the jaw.

 Coke Jaw vs. Coke Mouth

 When cocaine is used through methods like snorting, smoking, or rubbing on the mouth and gums, it can cause significant damage to oral tissues.
 While coke jaw has its own side effects, it is one symptom of a larger condition called coke mouth.
 Coke mouth is a term used to describe the overarching oral conditions that are associated with cocaine abuse.
-While this results in many of the same effects of coke jaw, one significant condition associated with coke mouth is the perforation of the oral palate.
+Although the results are often the same, coke mouth also presents with perforation of the oral palate.

 Perforation of the Oral Palate

 Perforation of the oral palate is a severe complication that can occur due to prolonged and excessive cocaine use.
 It refers to the formation of a hole or opening in the roof of the mouth, specifically the soft tissue known as the palate.
-This condition is also known as cocaine-induced palatal perforation or cocaine-induced palatal necrosis.
 Some symptoms of this perforation can include:

 Treatment for Coke Jaw

-• Behavioral Therapy: Therapy can help individuals identify the cause of their addiction and develop coping skills, establish healthy habits, and provide guidance toward recovery.
+- Behavioral Therapy: Therapy can help individuals identify the cause of their addiction.
+Behavioral therapy can help them develop coping skills, establish healthy habits, and provide guidance toward recovery.
 Many different forms of therapy are used in addiction treatment, with the most popular being cognitive-behavioral therapy.

 Once the cocaine addiction has been addressed, you can begin treatment focused on managing the symptoms of coke jaw.
-These treatments can include:
+Treatments may include:

-• Oral Appliances: Oral appliances, such as bite splints, may be used to prevent jaw clenching and teeth grinding, as they can stabilize the jaw.
+- Oral Appliances: These may be used to prevent jaw clenching and teeth grinding, because of how they stabilize the jaw.
 This helps to alleviate the stress on the temporomandibular joint.

 Read more about the best treatment options for treating cocaine addiction here.